Reset: Kaiārahi Mātua – Building the skills and capacities of working parents

 executive and People & Culture team

 “We all know it takes a village to raise a child.
-But in our hectic modern times it’s hard to find that village.”
+But in our hectic modern times it can be hard to find that village.”

 Carla Moore, Founder

-Working parents bring so much to your team: skill, loyalty, leadership – but most are doing two jobs and showing up to work with only half of themselves.
-We help organisations create workplaces where parents can thrive.
-Because when they do, business thrives too.
+Working parents bring so much to a team: skill, loyalty, leadership – but many are doing two jobs and showing up to work with only half of themselves.
+We help organisations ensure their working parents can thrive.

 A message from Carla